-- For licensing of database instances and options, hardware information (such as the count of cores) is missing, making this inventory method (used alone) unsuitable for managing, for example, Oracle Processor licenses - For other products such as Oracle Fusion Middleware, there is no software inventory available from the Oracle Database - No inventory of database instances that are in standby mode is possible.
+- For licensing of database instances and options, hardware information (such as the count of cores) is missing, making this inventory method (used alone) unsuitable for managing, for example, Oracle Processor licenses - For other products such as Oracle Fusion Middleware, there is no software inventory available from the Oracle Database (although inventory for Oracle Fusion Middleware can be collected separately by the FlexNet inventory agent, as outlined in Special Handling of Oracle Fusion Middleware). - No inventory of database instances that are in standby mode is possible.